2001 Pennzoil Copper World Indy 200: Practice and qualifying

 Three practice sessions preceded the race on Sunday, two on Friday and one on Saturday.
 The first and third sessions lasted 90 minutes and the second lasted 60 minutes.
 For each session, the race's entrants were split into two groups who received equal track time.
 Hornish Jr. led the first practice session on Friday morning with a time of 20.7551 seconds, besting Eliseo Salazar, Stan Wattles, Ray, and Sarah Fisher.
 Mark Dismore and Cheever both suffered mechanical issues, while debris came off of André's car.
 Later that day, Wattles was fastest in the second practice session with a time of 20.9074 seconds, ahead of Cheever, Lazier, Billy Boat, and Salazar.
 Ray lapped the quickest time of the third practice session on Saturday morning at 20.3917 seconds, with de Ferran, Lazier, Grégoire, and Hornish Jr. rounding out the top-five.
-Hornish Jr. caused a five-minute stoppage in the session after spinning on the blend line in turn two, although he didn't receive any damage.
+Hornish Jr. caused a five-minute stoppage in the session after spinning on the blend line in turn two, although he did not receive any damage.

 "Team Menard loves to start first.
 This is a good group of guys working hard.
 New team, new manager, new engineer, a lot of new mechanics.
 It's a whole new group of guys.
 We have a great chemistry.
 Everybody is working together.
 I really need to focus on having a lot better races this year.
 I really make it no secret that I enjoy qualifying.
 I love that single speed event.
 But it does nothing for the championship."

 — Greg Ray, following the qualifying session.

 Qualifying began on Saturday under sunny conditions.
 Each driver was required to complete two timed laps, with the fastest of the two laps determining their starting position.
 Ray earned the tenth pole position of his career, and his third consecutive at Phoenix, with a time of 20.2631 seconds and was joined on the grid's front row by Hornish Jr., who was nearly one tenth of a second slower.
 Jeff Ward qualified third in his first race with the new Heritage Motorsports team and Grégoire occupied fourth place, the best qualifying effort of his career.
 Positions fifth through tenth were occupied by de Ferran, Lazier, Boat, Robbie Buhl, Felipe Giaffone, and Scott Sharp.
 Buzz Calkins experienced oversteer during his qualifying run and was the fastest driver not to qualify inside the top ten.
 Heavy winds during the qualifying session prevented Cheever from qualifying higher than 12th, while Salazar and Wattles, starting from 13th and 14th, used too much downforce for their liking.
 Mark Dismore qualified 15th after lifting off the accelerator pedal in turns three and four, with Robby McGehee in 16th and Castroneves in 17th.
 The final ten starting positions were claimed by Airton Daré, Tyce Carlson, Davey Hamilton, Sarah Fisher, Jeret Schroeder, Unser Jr., Shigeaki Hattori, Mears, Brandon Erwin, and André.
 Boat, McGehee, and Fisher were each limited to one timed lap due to failing pre-qualifying technical inspection.